-Julian and his wife adopted two teenage boys at the age of thirteen and fifteen and are currently in the process of adopting their foster daughter.
+Julian and his wife adopted two teenage boys at the age of thirteen and fifteen and recently adopted a 14 year old girl.
 Julian also has two bio children.
-Throughout the journey, they have fostered a total of twelve children.
+Throughout the journey, they have fostered a total of eighteen children.

 Julian’s commitment to Foster Care has led to a career change as a Youth Development Specialist for Bethany Christian Services.
 Answering God’s calling, Julian works with Foster Care youth between the ages of fourteen and eighteen.
 Julian teaches employ-ability skills and leadership development for the Summer Youth Employment Program.